-If you have contractions that you have the idea that they are powerful (you’ll recognize them from the previous birth) and the contractions come about every 7 minutes and hold for 1 minute, call us.
+If you have contractions like you have the idea that they are powerful (you’ll recognize them from the previous birth) and the contractions come about every 7 minutes and hold for 1 minute, call us.

 It is possible the membranes rupture without any pre-contractions.
 It is important to look carefully at the color of the amniotic fluid.
 With brown, yellow or green amniotic fluid, it is important to call immediately, even at night.
 It means that the baby has defecated in the amniotic fluid.
-From that point we would like to keep the baby’s condition more closely.
-We as obstetricians don’t have the means for thagt.
-Hence we will call the gynaecologist at such a time which will accompany us during birth.
+From that point we would like to keep track of the baby’s condition more closely.
+We as obstetricians don’t have the means for that.
+Hence we will call the gynaecologist at such time which will accompany us during birth.
 If the amniotic fluid is just bright in color and it is at night, you can just go to sleep peacefully, you do not need to call.
 The next morning you call us between 9:00 and 9:30 am and tell us that your ‘water’ (membranes) broke.
 If it happens during the day you can call us directly.
 Always try to catch some amniotic fluid in a glass or white napkin so we can inspect the color.

 If you have contractions, it is possible that you have some slimy blood loss.
 That is normal.
 It’s part of the process and does not predict when labor begins.
 In such case you do not have to call.
 It is important to call immediately if you have more than bright red blood loss, such as from a menstrual period.